 The auspicious nine days festival falls in the lunar month of Ashwin during autumn which probably comes in September or October.
 Navratri marks the end of Pitra Paksha or Shraaddh Paksha.
-Durga Puja 2019 or Navratri 2019 begins from 29 September.
+Durga Puja 2023 or Navratri 2023 begins on 15th October.
 All nine days are dedicated to Goddess Durga and all her nine avatars.

 Why do people celebrate Navratri?

 The festival is celebrated to show respect to Goddess Durga for her victory over the buffalo demon Mahishasura.